Iblouse/Proactive-churn-prevention/blog_post.md

 ### 3. ROI Beats Lift for Decision-Making

-Call has the highest lift (53.2%) but lowest ROI (4.5x).
-Email has modest lift (18.2%) but highest ROI (12.1x).
-When resources are constrained-and they always are-ROI determines allocation.
+Call has the highest absolute impact (10.2pp reduction) with solid ROI (5.5x).
+Email has modest lift (3.4pp) but exceptional ROI (127.9x) due to near-zero cost.
+When resources are constrained, and they always are, ROI determines allocation.
+Target: 5-10x on retention investments.

 ### 4. Model Metrics Are Gating Checks, Not Goals